Getting from A to B on the Cheap

 Intro | Sleeping | Eating/Drinking | Transport

-Backpacking can seem like a neverending journey at times and in many ways it is.
-However your voyage of self-discovery or whatever is in reality only possible by making many different journeys over the course of your trip.
-How you get around is all part of the fun and will inevitably lead to some memorable backpacking moments.
+Backpacking can seem like a never-ending journey at times and in many ways it is.
+However your voyage of self-discovery (or whatever you want to call it) is in reality only possible by making many different journeys over the course of your trip.
+How you get around is all part of the fun and will inevitably lead to some memorable moments.

 Hitchhike- FREE minus the Cost of Making a Shabby Cardboard Sign